danesnick/old_website/_posts/2021-03-04-Goodbye-ThemeJournal.markdown

 I think I would have had more success if I had gone the paper route for this theme journal.
 At the time of starting my Yearly Theme, I thought a digital one using markdown would be sufficient.
 I've been using a pen and paper notebook for work and find it incredibly useful to track tasks and keep my thoughts organized.
 Furthermore, I find myself rediscovering how much the creative and habit-forming process comes from just putting pen to paper.
 I may revist this in the future, but I will let myself decide that when the time comes.

-Overall, Iaboutm happy with trying this process and maybe I'll try again in the future once things are more normal!
+Overall, I'm happy with trying this process and maybe I'll try again in the future once things are more normal!

 ## Digital Minimalism: Cutting Excess Accounts